feklee/plan-tree/Prospera.md

 The plan is to rely on fees for participation as well as on donations.
-Finances are kept fully transparent so that participants can see where the project is going.
-The founders take care of initial funding for bootstraping.
+Finances are kept fully transparent so that participants can see where the project is going and get a sense of responsibility.
+This works very well at [Dim Sum Labs][4] hackerspace in Hong Kong.

+Initial funding is available for bootstrapping.

 Aside from the initial investment in land, expenses are very roughly estimated
 at: